stdNullPtr/Flutter-Signal-Protocol-PoC/README.md

 # Flutter Signal Protocol Client - Proof of Concept

 A proof-of-concept implementation of the Signal Protocol in Flutter/Dart, demonstrating end-to-end encrypted messaging through executable test scenarios.
+Credites go to https://github.com/MixinNetwork/libsignal_protocol_dart for the core implementation of the protocol for Dart.

 ## 🎯 Purpose